- Who We Serve

 To an outsider, corporate teambuilding activities may simply look like fun and games, but in reality, they can play a significant role in helping an organization reach important goals such as improving communications, fostering a better sense of cooperation or learning to overcome challenges.
 And the choice of teambuilding activities now available is as diverse as the organizations that engage in them.

-When Antoine Alston, owner of Berkshire Functional Fitness in Great Barrington, Massachusetts, was getting ready to launch an innovative new fitness concept, he wanted to find a teambuilding activity that would take his employees out of their comfort zone.
+When Antoine Alston, owner of Berkshire Functional Fitness in Richmond, Massachusetts, was getting ready to launch an innovative new fitness concept, he wanted to find a teambuilding activity that would take his employees out of their comfort zone.
 Alston chose Berkshire HorseWorks, a nonprofit organization located in Richmond, Massachusetts, to guide his group of 14.
 Berkshire HorseWorks specializes in equine-assisted personal development programs designed to help employees learn how to work together toward a common goal and/or to adapt to a new management style.

 Contrary to what some people may assume, the Berkshire HorseWorks program does not involve horseback riding.
 The goal of the program is to have participants learn about themselves and others by connecting with the horses and then observing and discussing the experience.
 All sessions are led by professionals trained and certified by the Equine Assisted Growth and Learning Association (EAGALA).